-Figure 23.
-The maximum clast size is in excess of 30cm.
-Large clasts are very angular, but smaller ones, as in this photograph, tend to show a higher degree of rounding, and are supported by a sandy matrix that includes some well-rounded, frosted aeolian grains.
+Figure 33.
+The maximum clast size is in excess of 30cm, and these large clasts are very angular.
+Irregular patches are finer grained, and the smaller clasts of quartzite, as in this photograph, tend to show a higher degree of rounding, and are supported by a sandy matrix that includes some well-rounded, frosted aeolian grains.

-Boulders of the same breccia can also be seen next to the bridleway, directly below this exposure, and also just above the point at which the ridge crest footpath on Rednal Hill meets Eachway Lane.
+Boulders of the same breccia can also be seen next to the bridleway, directly below this exposure on the west side of the hill, and also just above the point at which the ridge crest footpath on Rednal Hill meets Eachway Lane.
 The latter is yet to be evaluated, and may turn out to be outcrop.